intersides/alkimia-solutions/README.md

 1. Adjust the CPU and memory limits in DockerManager.js
 2. Monitor container performance during stress tests
 3. Implement appropriate scaling strategies based on resource usage patterns

+### Container Health Checks

+If containers are failing health checks:

+1. Check the container logs for error messages
+2. Verify that the health check endpoint is responding correctly
+3. Adjust the health check parameters (interval, timeout, retries) if needed
+4. Ensure the service inside the container is properly initialized before health checks begin